unirakun/k-redux-factory/README.md

 [![CircleCI](https://circleci.com/gh/Trampss/trampss-redux-data-store.svg?style=shield)](https://circleci.com/gh/Trampss/trampss-redux-data-store) [![Coverage Status](https://coveralls.io/repos/github/Trampss/trampss-redux-data-store/badge.svg?branch=master)](https://coveralls.io/github/Trampss/trampss-redux-data-store?branch=master) [![NPM Version](https://badge.fury.io/js/trampss-redux-data-store.svg)](https://www.npmjs.com/package/trampss-redux-data-store)

 ## Purpose
-`trampss-redux-data-store` generates generics reducers, actions and selectors in two line.
+`trampss-redux-data-store` generates generic reducers, actions and selectors in two lines.

 ```es6
 import factory from 'trampss-redux-data-store'
 export default factory('id')('api')('todos')
 ```
-That's it, you exported a function that is a reducer to include in a Redux `combineReducer`.
+That's it, you exported a function wich is a reducer to include in a Redux `combineReducer`.
 The exported function also have actions and selectors !
 Easy.

-In this example, we have a `todos` reducers, it has to be combined into `state.api.todos`
+In this example, we have a `todos` reducer, it has to be combined into `state.api.todos`

 ## Why
-By using `redux-saga` our Redux code base was simpler every day : it is almost a key/value store right now.
-But we had plenty of duplicate code (each of our ressource has its reducers, its actions, its selectors).
+Using `redux-saga` make our Redux code base simpler : it's like a key/value store.
+But one drawback is the amount of duplicate code, each ressource has its reducers, actions and selectors.

-To avoid growing Redux code base, and to avoid inconsistency, and pain maintenability, we created this little library that is a factory of reducers, actions and selectors.
+To avoid growing Redux code base, and to avoid inconsistency, and pain maintenability, we created this lightweight library (<4Kb) that is a factory of reducers, actions and selectors.

 ## API
 ### factory